flicus/deviation/README.md

-# Deviation sampler
+# :mushroom: Deviation sampler
 This is `Arduino` library for measure sampling.
 It can be used when you need to process some data from sensors.
 Now it uses sliding window to calculate [Standard deviation] (https://en.wikipedia.org/wiki/Standard_deviation)

-# How it may be usefull?
+# :mushroom: How it may be usefull?
 When you need to detect some fluctuation in the sensor data flow and you don't have the exact value you may compare with on each measurement.

-# Usage
+# :mushroom: Usage
 ```c++
 #include <Sampler.h>